aviator-co/av/README.md

 # Installation

 `av` is available for macOS and Linux.
-In order to interact with GitHub, `av` requires an API token.
-If you have [GitHub CLI](https://cli.github.com/) installed, `av` will use the token from the GitHub CLI.
-Recommended to install both.
+In order to interact with GitHub, `av` uses the GitHub API token.
+If you have [GitHub CLI](https://cli.github.com/) installed, `av` will use the token automatically from the GitHub CLI.
+It is recommended to install both.

 ## macOS